ScamSpot/scamspot.github.io/README.md

 ## Contributing

 We welcome contributions to ScamSpot!
-If you encounter any issues, have suggestions for improvements, or would like to contribute to the development, feel free to reach out via email: [stefan@erben.eu](stefan@erben.eu)
+If you encounter any issues, have suggestions for improvements, or would like to contribute to the development, feel free to reach out via email: [office@stefanerben.com](office@stefanerben.com)

 ## License